hyansuper/cozmars/README.md

 Cozmars robot controller(ESP32S3R8) firmware.

-This is a unfinished and failed project, I only have a few examples to test the components.
+This is a unfinished project, I only have a few examples to test the components.

 ## Build and flash